Floer theory and flips: Divisor equation

+for some $y$.
+The equation $y^2 = q^{A_2 - A_1}$ has a solution in $\cR(L) \cong \Lambda^\times$ if and only if $A_1 = A_2$.
+Thus only in this case (the case that the Lagrangian is Hamiltonian isotopic to the equator) one has non-trivial Floer cohomology. \end{example}

 Brane structures corresponding to non-degenerate critical points are particularly well-behaved.
-We say that a Lagrangian torus $L$ equipped with brane structure is {\em non-degenerate} if the leading order part $\WW_0$ of the potential $\WW$ (that is the sum of terms with lowest $q$-degree) has a non-degenerate critical point at some element $c \in \cR(L)$.
-Existence of a non-degenerate critical point is invariant under perturbation by Fukaya-Oh-Ohta-Ono \cite[Theorem 10.4]{fooo:toric1} whose proof we reproduce here for the sake of completeness:
+A Lagrangian torus $L$ equipped with brane structure is {\em non-degenerate} if the leading order part $\WW_0$ of the potential $\WW$ (that is the sum of terms with lowest $q$-degree) has a non-degenerate critical point.
+Existence of a non-degenerate critical point is invariant under perturbation by Fukaya-Oh-Ohta-Ono \cite[Theorem 10.4]{fooo:toric1}.
+We reproduce the proof here for the sake of completeness.
+Since $\RR(L) = \Hom(H_1(L), \Lambda^\times)$, $\RR(L)$ is a smooth manifold at any $y_0 \in \RR(L)$ in the sense that there exists a coordinate chart $\exp_{y_0}: \Lambda_{\ge 0}^{\otimes N} \supset U \to \RR(L)$, where $U$ is an open neighborhood of $0$.
+The notion of critical points of $\WW$ and the Hessian at those critical points is therefore well-defined.